How to Make New Year's Resolutions that Stick

 We’re going to be S.M.A.R.T about our goals!

 Does this event define who you are?
-Probably not, so let's not let it.
+Probably not, so let's not let it define our goals of overall HEALTH.

-New Year's happens once a year - its an event, not a long term occurance.
+New Year's happens once a year - its an event, not a long term occurrence.
 I think it's time we stop focusing on letting this one thing change our short term thinking.

 Smart people make S.M.A.R.T goals